 It’s uncomfortable for Christian culture to entertain the idea that gay marriage might be anything other than flat-out wrong.
 They don’t seem to want to entertain the idea that maybe what could be more in line with Jesus’ teachings is being friends with gay people, seeking them out, and loving them well.
 People in Christian culture can’t seem to see themselves as being as sinful as they think gay people are.

 Carrie Prejean has told the press, “I am praying for Perez Hilton.”
 Does she imagine that when that gets back to him and that when gay people read her quote that they are going to feel loved and validated?
 Does she imagine they will feel honored and humbled as precious people made in God’s image who deserve to be treated with dignity?
 Carrie also said in an interview, “‘It’s not about being politically correct.
 For me, it was being biblically correct.”
-This notion that her unchallenged beliefs are biblically correct is the same notion Christian culture clings to.
 But refusal to question what you are taught “in your family and in your country” and refusal to wrestle with Scripture or wrestle with God dooms all of us to repeat history as the Pharisees wrote it.